1755 - British expedition against Fort Saint-Frédéric

 On August 21, four Mohawk scouts came back from Lake Champlain, reporting that the French were preparing for the incoming British invasion.

 On August 26, a detachment of 500 New Hampshire Provincials, under Colonel Blanchard was left at Fort Lyman while the rest of the expeditionary force (some 2,000 men) continued its advance towards Lake Saint-Sacrement.
 It reached the southern border of the lake during the afternoon and encamped there.
-Johnson's camp was surrounded by a breastwork of felled trees defended by a few guns.
+A breastwork of felled trees defended by a few guns surrounded Johnson’s camp.

 Meanwhile, after the Combat of the Monongahela, the French had seized papers disclosing general British offensive plans.
-Vaudreuil, the governor of Canada, initially intended to attack and capture Fort Oswego on Lake Ontario but, when he heard of the British plans, he suspended his offensive and quickly redirected the force under Comte Dieskau, an experimented military, to reinforce Fort Saint-Frédéric (present-day Crown Point) on Lake Champlain.
-Dieskau had already sent forward II./Béarn Infanterie and II./Guyenne Infanterie to Fort Frontenac (present-day Kingston, ONT) but he still had a sizable force of 3,573 men assembled at Montréal.
+Vaudreuil, the governor of Canada, initially intended to attack and capture Fort Oswego on Lake Ontario but, when he heard of the British plans, he suspended his offensive and quickly redirected the force under Comte Dieskau to reinforce Fort Saint-Frédéric (present-day Crown Point) on Lake Champlain.
+Dieskau had already sent forward II./Béarn Infanterie and II./Guyenne Infanterie to Fort Frontenac (present-day Kingston, Ontario) but he still had a sizable force of 3,573 men assembled at Montréal.
 This force consisted of:

 - Regulars (1,500 men):